dogtagpki/pki/docs/manuals/man1/pki-kra-key.1.md

 - keyID - Key identifier
 - requestID - Key request identifier
-- nonceData - Base64 encoded string of nonce used during encryption
+- nonceData - Base64 encoded string of nonce used during encryption (unused for PKCS12 key recovery)
 - passphrase - passphrase to encrypt the secret with/ passphrase for the PKCS12 file returned
-- sessionWrappedpassphrase - Base64 encoded string of - Passphrase encrypted with a session key.
+- sessionWrappedpassphrase - Base64 encoded string of - Passphrase encrypted with a session key. (unused for PKCS12 key recovery)
-- transWrapedSessionKey - Base64 encoded string of - session key encrypted with KRA's transport key.
+- transWrapedSessionKey - Base64 encoded string of - session key encrypted with KRA's transport key. (unused for PKCS12 key recovery)
 - certificate - Base64 encoded certificate for recovering the key.

-To create a retrieval request using the template file:
+To retrieve (recover) keys using the template file (note: key recovery into PKCS12 can only use a template file):

 ```
 $ pki -d <CERT_DB> -c <CERT_DB_PWD> -n <Certificate_Nickname> kra-key-retrieve \